SGRKongala/MBD/words_trend/readMe.txt

-trend of words per year with autocorrelation
+trend of words per week
+search for words and find pattern